 Bill made a sound like "Meep!" and grabbed his trunk, hurtling toward the door and sliding it open with a bang just as a corresponding bang sounded behind him in the compartment and he heard Sirius Black cry, "Oi!
 Bloody hell, my face!"

-Remus didn't usually throw his weight around, but he was concerned about the first year boy who had bolted when Snape was getting ready to retaliate against Sirius.
+Remus didn't usually throw his weight around, but he was concerned about the first year boy who had bolted when Snape was preparing to retaliate against Sirius.
 He grabbed both of them by the scruffs of their necks and flung them into their seats.
-Severus Snape rubbed his neck after he landed; Sirius' face was covered in boils and he wasn't very happy about his friend trying to break up a perfectly enjoyable row.
+Severus Snape rubbed his neck after he landed; Sirius' face was covered in boils and he wasn't happy about his friend trying to break up a perfectly enjoyable row.